ewels/rich-click/docs/index.md

 ### More complex example

-**rich-click** has a ton of customization options that let you compose help text however you'd like.
+**rich-click** has a ton of customisation options that let you compose help text however you'd like.
 Below is a more complex example of what **rich-click** is capable of:

 <div class="termy termy-static" static="true" style="width: 100%">